Last updated on April 8th, 2016

-The secretive federal law enforcement have been using with increased frequency is being challenged by the Electronic Frontier Foundation and the ACLU who say that it has enormous consequences for an individuals’ Fourth Amendment rights in their home and on their cell phone.
+The secretive federal law enforcement device is being used with increased frequency, and is being challenged by the Electronic Frontier Foundation (EFF) and the ACLU who say that its use has enormous consequences for an individuals’ Fourth Amendment rights.